-Disparate works follow a thread of commonality in seeking expression of the numinous and oneiric.
+Disparate works follow a thread of commonality in seeking expression of the oneiric and sublime.

 Whether through abstraction of formless form or representational symbolism.